Ethnic studies: Relationship to other fields

-Ethnic studies often faces resistance from traditional fields of inquiry which prioritize objective and detached scholarship.
+Ethnic studies often face resistance from traditional fields of inquiry, which prioritize objective and detached scholarship.
 Scholars from such disciplines often consider ethnic studies politicized.
-In contrast, ethnic studies has increasingly aligned with other fields of study which also emphasize power dynamics.
+In contrast, ethnic studies have increasingly aligned with other fields that also emphasize power dynamics.
 These include African American and Asian American studies.

 Ethnic Studies is often organized housed within departments that operate under a variety of names, including Critical Ethnic Studies, Comparative American Cultures, Ethnic Studies, or American Studies and Ethnicity.
 A wide variety of curricula are employed in the service of each of these rubrics.
-Occasionally, the gap between American Studies and Ethnic Studies can be productively bridged, especially in departments where the bulk of faculty focus on race and ethnicity, difference and power.
+Occasionally, the gap between American Studies and Ethnic Studies can be productively bridged, especially in departments where the bulk of faculty focus on race and ethnicity, difference, and power.
 But that bridgework can be troublesome, obscuring one foci and sharpening the emphasis on another.

-As a consequence of this great variation, though, ethnic studies needs to be understood within its specific institutional context.
+As a consequence of this great variation, though, ethnic studies need to be understood within their specific institutional context.
 And, despite considerable financial (and often political) pressure to consolidate or eliminate ethnic studies within American Studies—or to house Native American studies, Latino studies, and Asian American studies within either ethnic studies or American Studies—the relationships between these fields should be considered within each institution's governing eco-system.

 Professional associations

 Association for Ethnic Studies

 The Association for Ethnic Studies (AES) was founded in 1972 by several scholars who wanted to study race through an interdisciplinary approach.
-It was previously known as the National Association for Ethnic Studies (NAES), and was initially named the National Association of Interdisciplinary Studies for Native-American, Black, Chicano, Puerto Rican, and Asian Americans.
+It was previously known as the National Association for Ethnic Studies (NAES).
+It was initially named the National Association of Interdisciplinary Studies for Native American, Black, Chicano, Puerto Rican, and Asian Americans.
 The organization was officially renamed as NAES in 1985, and then to its current name in 2018.
 It is the oldest ethnic studies association in the United States.

 From its founding, the organization has strived to promote scholarship, research, and curriculum design for its members.
 The organization hosts an annual conference.

 AES also publishes the Ethnic Studies Review, a peer-reviewed journal for scholarship in ethnic studies, published by the University of California Press.